adamay909/logicTools/proofChecker/assets/markdown/README.md

 Notice the use of the keyword "premise" in the annotation.
 That is what you must use for a premise that is not an assumption (an assumption must take the form s ⊢ s).

 ### Theorems

-To make life easier, you can choose to allow the use of a few theorems.
-If you do use theorems, you must use their abbreviations in the annotations.
-The theorems are:
+To make life easier, the proof checker allows appeal to a limited number of theorems.
+They are:

 #### Theorems of Sentential Logic
 - **Identity (ID)** ⊢ p ⊃ p